Blocks

 will get their own copy of the current value.

-Blocks link to other blocks via connections
+Blocks link to other blocks via connections.
+Once a blocks gets executed,

 it’s connections will get executed after.
 You can link to both output and input